 If you’d like to create your own gallery but don’t have the time to buy or build a frame, don’t worry – all of the portraits on UnLiving Portraits also come with a framed mode.
 By selecting this option, your decoration will be projected inside of a digital frame.
 Just cut your paper or poster board to size, attach it to your wall, and you’ll be ready to go!

 If you don’t have a full wall to dedicate to decorating (or if you don’t want to take your family pictures down for Halloween), you can still use digital decorations to create fantastically spooky displays.
-As an easy example, try projecting one of the scenes from Shades of Evil onto your wall in “lightning mode”.
+As an easy example, try projecting one of the scenes from Shades of Evil onto your wall in “lightning mode.”
 This mode uses periodic flashes of light to simulate the effects of a storm taking place outside, which creates a shadowy illusion that’s perfect for displaying over any surface.

 Shades of Evil's lightning mode creates a spectacularly creepy illusion that's great for projecting onto occupied surfaces.

+The "flashlight" and "spotlight" scenes in Paranormal Passage also allow you to project over everyday decor.
+The decoration makes it appear that someone is using the light of the flashlight (or spotlight) to illuminate eerie creatures trying to break through the surface.
 Or, for an extra creepy effect, use Creepy Crawlies 2 to project spiders or roaches onto your wall.
 It will give the illusion that your walls (and wall decorations) are infested with a swarm of arthropods.

 Put your characters in the corner